 Our goal is to bring music of the Baroque era to life in ways that are faithful to the performance practices of the time and make it relevant and alive for modern audiences.
 We aim to engage audiences and provide a truly immersive and authentic experience of this wonderful music.

-We are a New Zealand ensemble based in Wellington, performing baroque music with historically informed performance style, on period instruments and at a baroque pitch.
-Our music comes from the era of the Restoration of the English Monarchy between around 1660 and 1700.
-The opulence of The Queen’s Closet, emblematic of Restoration England, matches the wide ranging tonal colours and aural richness of our music, making this a fitting name for our ensemble.
+The inspiration for our approach to musicking comes from the era of the Restoration of the English Monarchy between around 1660 and 1714.
+The opulence of The Queen’s Closet, a lavishly decorated room in London’s historic Ham House emblematic of Restoration England, matches the wide ranging tonal colours and aural richness of our music, making this a fitting name for our ensemble.

 We are delighted to be supported in our current season by: